-National Film and Video Foundation
+National Film and Video Foundation (NFVF)

 The NFVF develops and promotes the film and video industry in South Africa.
 The foundation promotes local film and video products, supports the development of and access to the industry, and addresses historical imbalances in infrastructure, skills and resources in the industry.
-Expenditure and revenue are expected to increase at an average annual rate of 2.1%, from R144.4 million in 2020/21 to R153.7 million in 2023/24, with an estimated 97.1% (R444.9 million) of the revenue coming through transfers from the DSAC.
-The relatively low increase is due to reductions of R33.3 million over the MTEF period on transfers from the department.
+Its total budget for 2019/20 was R143.9 million.